arend-lang/site/src/tutorial/PartI/synndef.md

 Numerals, if they occur in terms, are always interpreted as elements of types {%ard%}Nat{%endard%} or {%ard%}Int{%endard%}: non-negative numerals are of type {%ard%}Nat{%endard%}, negative numerals are of type {%ard%}Int{%endard%}.

-Arend allows considerable amount of freedom in choice of identifiers.
-With a few exceptions, names of definition, variables etc may contain upper or lower case letters, digits and characters from the list `~!@#$%^&*-+=<>?/|[]:_`.
+Arend allows considerable amount of freedom in the choice of identifiers.
+With a few exceptions, names of definitions, variables etc may contain upper or lower case letters, digits and characters from the list `~!@#$%^&*-+=<>?/|[]:_`.

 # Functions